 Many organizations have changed drug policies to prohibit working while impaired.
-With legislation across the country shifting to allow the recreational and medical use of cannabis, many companies are concerned about having a policy prohibiting the use of a now legal substance: the same applies to alcohol.
+With legislation across the country shifting, many companies are concerned about having a policy prohibiting the use of a now legal substance: the same applies to alcohol.
 Your policy should bar employees from working, and putting themselves and others at risk, while impaired — whether the cause of their impairment is a legal or illegal substance.

 How widespread is alcohol use at work?

 You may think it’s not happening at your company, but a recent eye-opening survey of 2,000 people found a good percentage of workers are drinking on the job.